How to access a share through Smart remote access

 Accessing a Share on Linux

 To connect directly to another machine, navigate to Other Locations and locate the Connect to Server field.
-Enter the path to a computer with a configured network share: smb://DEVICE replacing DEVICE with the other device’s full name from the NordLayer application.
+Enter the path to a computer with a configured network share: smb://DDNS-ADDRESS replacing DDNS-ADDRESS with the other device’s full name from the NordLayer application.

 However you connect, you may need to authenticate with a user account name and password that has access to the files on the remote machine.
 This depends on whether you have enabled guest access and how you have set up your folder sharing permissions.